Implement the work item blueprint pattern

 |---|---|---|

-pr_status | pull_request.status | Evaluate if PR is merged for scorecard |
+pr_status | pull_request.status | Evaluate if PR is merged for scorecard. |

-jira_status | jira_ticket.status | Show source ticket status |
+jira_status | jira_ticket.status | Show source ticket status. |

-service_tier | service.tier | Context for prioritization |
+service_tier | service.tier | Routing decision rule: blocks delegation for T1 services. |

-deployment_status | deployment.deploymentStatus | Whether deployment succeeded |
+deployment_status | deployment.deploymentStatus | Whether deployment succeeded. |

-deployment_environment | deployment.environment | Where it was deployed |
+deployment_environment | deployment.environment | Where it was deployed. |

 Scorecard configuration

-Scorecard JSON (click to expand)
+Stage progression scorecard JSON (click to expand)

 {